-Niece Waidhofer Puts Pert Derrière On Display Cheeky Lace Teddy
+Niece Waidhofer Puts Pert Derrière On Display In Cheeky Lace Teddy

 "Makeup or no makeup.
 Judging by your facial features(bone structure, eye shape/color, etc.) You are beautiful no matter what you do.
 Damn woman... lol.. you could be stabbing me and I'd still think you're gorgeous!" a fourth follower quipped.

 Niece has been giving her fan base plenty to enjoy recently.
-Just yesterday she shared a snap that saw her striking a flirty pose in a low-cut crop top and a pair of panties.
-She also sported a silver drop necklace that fell between her breasts, calling attention to her chest.
+Just yesterday, she shared a snap that saw her striking a flirty pose in a low-cut crop top and a pair of panties.
+She also sported a silver drop necklace which fell between her breasts, calling attention to her chest.